Orgelbüchlein: Miscellaneous BWV 639–644

 "Ich ruf zu dir" is amongst the most popular chorale preludes in the collection.
 Pure in style, this ornamental chorale prelude has been described as "a supplication in time of despair."
 Written in the key of F minor, it is the unique prelude in trio form with voices in the two manuals and the pedal.
 It is possible that the unusual choice of key followed Bach's experience playing the new organ at Halle which employed more modern tuning.
 The ornamented melody in crotchets (quarter notes) sings in the soprano above a flowing legato semiquaver (16th note) accompaniment and gently pulsating repeated quavers (eighth notes) in the pedal continuo.
-Such viol-like semiquaver figures in the middle voice already appeared as "imitatio violistica" in the Tabalutara nova (1624) of Samuel Scheidt.
+Such viol-like semiquaver figures in the middle voice already appeared as "imitatio violistica" in the Tabulatura nova (1624) of Samuel Scheidt.
 The instrumental combination itself was used elsewhere by Bach: in the third movement of the cantata Schmücke dich, o liebe Seele, BWV 180 for soprano, violoncello piccolo and continuo; and the 19th movement of the St John Passion, with the middle voice provided by semiquaver arpeggios on the lute.